 To take on any mess that hits the floor traditionally requires more than one cleaning tool.
 Having a wet vacuum cleaner is the answer to your floor cleaning problems by saving time, energy and effort without compromising efficiency.
 After all, not many people are confidently reaching for a standard vacuum to suck up a bowl of chilli that got knocked off the counter.

 Understanding what the determining factors are for a quality wet vacuum cleaner can be a challenge for new buyers.
 With a variety of makes and models, there are important features to consider that will help find the best fit for your needs before simply investing in a hopeful decision.

 1. Suction Power

-The suction power of a vacuum cleaner is determined by the power of the motor, the design of the vacuum and its filtration system together with the amount of pressure difference it can create between its interior and the atmosphere.
+The suction power of a vacuum cleaner is referring to the power of the motor.
+More specifically, the design and filtration system will determine the amount of pressure difference created between the vacuum interior and the atmosphere.

-To help reduce this, the vacuum cleaner needs to have a good filtration system.
+To help reduce the amount of dust released back into the air, the vacuum cleaner needs to have a quality high-performance filtration system.

 4. Safety Features

 Even when it comes to cleaning, safety is always first.
 Whether you have kids, pets or may personally be a bit clumsy, there are wet vacuums available with important safety features to consider.

 To help reduce the possibility of accidents within the home, look for a vacuum model that has the option to lock the wheels and brush roll.
 There are also safety lock options that will completely cut off the power supply to the vacuum.

 Another key safety feature is a retractable power cord, which will reduce the chance of tripping or stepping on the plug.